Understanding the sale and purchase agreement when buying

 Sale and purchase agreement

-A sale and purchase agreement is a legally binding contract between you and the seller.
-It sets out all the details, terms and conditions of the sale.
-This includes things such as the price, any chattels being sold with the property, whether the buyer needs to sell another property first and the settlement date.
+It sets out all the details, terms and conditions of the sale — this includes things such as the price, any chattels being sold with the property, whether the buyer needs to sell another property first and the settlement date.

 A sale and purchase agreement provides certainty to you and the seller about what will happen when.